forcecore/Keras-GAN-Animeface-Character/README.md

 ### Training tips
 What I experienced during my training of GAN.
 * As described in GAN Hacks, discriminator should be ahead of the generator so that the generator can be "guided" by the discriminator.
-You may need pre-training.
-  To do that, copy-paste training code for discriminator and run it for about 100 batches.
 * If you look at loss graph at https://github.com/osh/KerasGAN, they had gen loss in range of 2 to 4.
 Their training worked well.
   The discriminator loss is low, arond 0.1.
-* You'll need trial and error to get the hyper-pameters right so that the training continues in the stable, balanced zone.
+* You'll need trial and error to get the hyper-pameters right so that the training stays in the stable, balanced zone.
-  That includes learning rate of D and G, and their layers.
+  That includes learning rate of D and G, momentums, etc.
 * The convergence is quite sensitive with LR, beware!
 * If things go well, the discriminator loss for detecting real/fake = dloss0/dloss1 should be less than or around 0.1, which means it is good at telling whether the input is real or fake.
 * If learning rate is too high, the discriminator will diverge and one of the loss will get high and will not fall.
 Training fails in this case.
+* If you make LR too small, it will only slow the learning and will not prevent other issues such as oscillation.
+It only needs to be lower than certain threshold that is data dependent.
 * If adjusting LR doesn't work, it could be lack of complexity in the discriminator layer.
-  Add more layers.
+  Add more layers, or some other parameters.
+It could be anything :( Good luck!
 * On the other hand, generator loss will be relatively higher than discriminator loss.
   In this script, it oscillates in range 0.1 to 4.
-  It sometimes stays around 0.1 for quite a while until D gets much better than G.
 * If you see any of the D loss staying > 15 (when batch size is 32) the training is screwed.
 * In case of G loss > 15, see if it escapes within 30 batches.
   If it stays there for too long, it isn't good, I think.